 2. Have Poor Self-Esteem

 Both the partners in a codependent relationship lack self-esteem.
 One partner is completely dependent on the other, while the other needs them to have a sense of purpose.
-The dependent person (the enabler) tends to stick around even when they know the partner is hurtful and disrespectful and the relationship is not working.
+The dependent person (the enabler) tends to stick around even when they know the partner is hurtful and disrespectful and the relationship is not working, but more than likely this partner “needs” to be the rescuer or the one depended on.

 3. You Are Anxious Of Being Left Behind